realpython/python-guide/docs/scenarios/admin.rst

 ******

-`Psutil <https://github.com/giampaolo/psutil/>`_ is an interface to different system information (e.g. CPU, memory, disks, network, users and processes).
+`Psutil <https://github.com/giampaolo/psutil/>`_ is an interface to different system information (e.g. CPU, memory, disks, network, users, and processes).

 Here is an example to be aware of some server overload.
 If any of the tests (net, CPU) fail, it will send an email.